Mohammed78vr/chatbot-app-in-AWS/README.md

 3. **Dependency Installation**: Installs requirements from `requirements.txt`
 4. **Testing**: Runs application tests (placeholder for actual tests)
 5. **AWS Configuration**: Configures AWS credentials for deployment
-6. **ASG Deployment**: Uses AWS SSM to execute the update script on the target ASG instances
+6. **ASG Deployment**: Uses AWS SSM to execute the update script on both frontend and backend ASG instances

 ### Deployment Process:
 The deployment uses AWS Systems Manager (SSM) to remotely execute the update script on your ASG instances, which: